wezm/better-sidebar-feed/README.md

 Better Sidebar Feed
 ===================

-A script that... you guessed it, generates a better RSS feed of [Sidebar](http://sidebar.io/) (The 5 best design links, every day).
+A script that... you guessed it, generates a better RSS feed for [Sidebar](http://sidebar.io/) (The 5 best design links, every day).
 Subscribe to it at: [http://files.wezm.net/sidebar.xml](http://files.wezm.net/sidebar.xml).